 Some states limit the amount of time that mothers, fathers, and children have to establish paternity.
 However, this is not the case in Washington.
 There is no statute of limitations on paternity cases in the state of Washington.
 This means that a father, mother, or child can establish paternity at any time.

-Discuss Your Paternity Case With the Dedicated Attorneys At Ashby Law
+Discuss Your Paternity Case With the Dedicated Attorneys At Pacific Northwest Family Law